-Transportation is a complex process but understanding how well your company is performing doesn’t have to be.
+Transportation is a complex process, but understanding how well your company is performing doesn’t have to be.
 Most performance tracking systems manage metrics like on-time appointments, multimodal transit times and loading and unloading times.
-With the help of performance tracking, you’re able to get quick insight on where you perform the best and where your team could use some work.
+With the help of performance tracking, you can get quick insight into where you perform the best and where your team could use some work.

 TMS software allows users to monitor all modes of transportation, providing better visibility into the movement of goods.
 You can also set deadlines, see historical performance and receive notifications for events or delays.
 This helps you get ahead of issues, enabling you to resolve them before the consequences become apparent.

 Loading and Unloading Time